zoumo/goset/README.md

 	// Intersect returns the intersection of two set, aka Intersection Set
 	// math formula: a ∩ b
 	Intersect(b Set) Set
 }

+// SetToSlice contains methods that knows how to convert set to slice. type SetToSlice interface {
+	// ToStrings returns all string elements in this set.
+	ToStrings() []string
+	// ToInts returns all int elements in this set.
+	ToInts() []int
+	// Elements returns all elements in this set.
+	Elements() []interface{}
+}
 ```